maxtrdina/Pitt-MS-Project/README.md

 Once those things have happened, the client can start sending traffic.

 In the original specification, the agent would keep track of a topology of clusters with machines with Spines nodes, creating and selecting overlays given the client's latency and bandwidth requirements.
-We wound up abandoning this part of the project in favor of rerouting and solving all the challenges it presented.
+As it exists currently, the client specifies what Spines nodes and agents to use.
+The manager then checks agents and nodes specified by the user to ensure that they will work and have available flow, and then uses them for flow creation.
+The project is written in a way to facilitate the future implementation of manager selected agents/Spines nodes, but that does not exist today.

 ## Testbed